On Class Day

 On the day of the class you can now submit attendance records directly into the MyNATE portal.
 See instructions beginning on slide 9 of the slidedeck found here.
 This method is quick, easy and allows the technician to see the hours applied to their record instantly

-The following are reasons for credit not being posted to a technicians account.
+The following are reasons credit may not have been posted to a technicians account:

 NATE recommends that all training organizations issue technicians Certificates of Completion to maintain for their records of CEHs completed.